ena-infrastructure/specifications/ena-oauth2-authn-bp.md

 3. **Align sessions.** Decide how the OP/AS session relates to the upstream SAML session (e.g., honour SSO from the IdP, set OP session lifetimes, and define idle/absolute timeouts).
 Also, possibly plan for front-channel and/or back-channel logout to avoid surprises.

-4. **Register clients and scopes.** Move applications to use the OP/AS for OAuth 2.0/OpenID Connect.
+4. **Register applications/clients and scopes.** Move applications to use the OP/AS for OAuth 2.0/OpenID Connect.
 Define scopes and claims that reflect what the API actually needs, and align token lifetimes with risk posture.

-5. **Roll out safely.** Migrate low-risk clients first, keep a fallback to direct SAML where necessary, monitor user experience and error rates, then phase out legacy direct integrations.
+5. **Roll out safely.** Migrate low-risk applications first, keep a fallback to direct SAML where necessary, monitor user experience and error rates, then phase out legacy direct integrations.

 6. **Harden and observe.** Enable centralised auditing, risk signals, step-up policies, and anomaly detection at the OP/AS layer before decommissioning legacy paths.